Recruitment

 An example of part-time employment on casual contracts is Imago, our student software company imago.cs.manchester.ac.uk.
 Other employers have employed our students part-time on similar contracts as well.

-Engaging directly with students through student societies
+Engaging directly with students through societies and clubs

-The University of Manchester Students Union (UMSU) is the largest in the UK with over 500 student societies.
-Many of these societies have a scientific, technical, engineering or mathematical interests including.
-A small sample is shown, in no particular order in Table 1
+Many student societies have a scientific, technical, engineering or mathematical interests, a small sample is shown, in no particular order in Table 1

 | Student society | Link |